OCC THER 100 — Orientation to Occupational Therapy

-OCC THER 865 — ASSISTIVE TECHNOLOGY IN PRACTICE
+OCC THER 865 — Assistive Technology in Practice

 Examines the use of assistive technologies in practice including principles of assessment and design, a survey of devices and their appropriate application, common problems or barriers to effective use, and policy and funding issues.

-OCC THER 890 — INTER-PROFESSIONAL DEVELOPMENT FOR LEADERSHIP
+OCC THER 890 — Inter-Professional Development for Leadership

-Course content designed specific to student's curriculum plan to enhance knowledge of occupational therapy in global arenas, across service delivery systems and in inter-professional contexts.
+Content design specific to student's curriculum plan to enhance knowledge of occupational therapy in global arenas, across service delivery systems and in inter-professional contexts.